What is a Michigan Registered Agent?

 Registered Agent Information is Public Record in Michigan

-While you (or a friend or family member) can be your LLC’s Registered Agent, you may not want to have your/their address listed in the public records.
+While you (or a friend or family member) can be your LLC’s Registered Agent, you may not want to have a home address listed in the public records.

 The information you enter in your Articles of Organization becomes public record with the Corporations Division at the Michigan Secretary of State.

 Not only is this information searchable by the public, but other websites download the state’s records and republish them on their own website.
 Then things begin to spread as other public record websites take that same information and list it on their website too (and the process repeats itself).

-Pretty soon your address is listed on various websites and people can easily find it by doing a google search.
+Pretty soon your address is listed on many websites and people can easily find it by doing a Google search.

 What’s the best Michigan Registered Agent option to choose?